Google Business Profile (GBP) used to be so simple.

-So as you can see from just this one example, even though the business owner didn’t think he was violating GMB guidelines, he was.
+So as you can see from just this one example, even though the business owner didn’t think he was violating GBP guidelines, he was.

 So What Do You Do If Your Listing Gets Suspended?

-If your GMB profile is suspended, don’t panic.
+If your GBP profile is suspended, don’t panic.

-The first thing you need to do is carefully read Google My Business guidelines to try to identify which rules your listing violated and determine if your business even qualifies for a GMB profile at all.
+The first thing you need to do is carefully read Google Business Profile guidelines to try to identify which rules your listing violated and determine if your business even qualifies for a GBP profile at all.

-Some businesses just don’t qualify, at all, for a GMB profile.
+Some businesses just don’t qualify, at all, for a GBP profile.

 Note: Do not fill out more than one reinstatement request.

-Google My Business Support will need time to review the information you submit.
+Google Business Profile Support will need time to review the information you submit.